joelboima2/video-downloader-cli/README.md

 ### macOS
 No common issues reported.

+### Termux
+- Ensure both Termux:API app and termux-api package are installed
+- If clipboard access fails, try reinstalling the Termux:API app
+- Make sure Termux has permission to access clipboard

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/joelboima2/video-downloader-cli/issues) on GitHub.# video-downloader-cli
+If you encounter any issues or have questions, please [open an issue](https://github.com/joelboima2/video-downloader-cli/issues) on GitHub.